Baked Halibut Recipe

 - The garlic butter sauce is to die for!

-- Try this Trout Recipe if you enjoy this sauce.
+- Try this Trout Recipe or this Sockeye Salmon Recipe if you enjoy this sauce.

 - It is great for Christmas, holidays, birthdays and many occasions.

 - This recipe is Whole30, Paleo, Keto, gluten free, low carb, sugar free and nut free.

 - Check out this Royal Red Shrimp for another seafood favorite.